M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 Please also read the [VBScript page on the Vault reference]({{ site.baseurl }}/Built-In/VBScript/Vault-Reference) page.
 {:.note.warning}

 The `Vault` reference is the primary method of interacting with contents of an M-Files vault.
 It is an instance of the [Vault COM API class](https://www.m-files.com/api/documentation/index.html#MFilesAPI~Vault.html).

 There are two types of `Vault` reference available within the VAF: transactional and non-transactional.

+A singular user operation (e.g. "create this object") may involve multiple changes within the underlying database tables.
+In order to ensure that these are rolled back consistently in case of exceptions, M-Files will create a database transaction.
+When code is run because of one of these object changes (e.g. an object being modified), M-Files will provide the code with a vault reference that uses this in-process database transaction.
+Your code can then use to make changes that should also be rolled back if the transaction itself fails.

 ### Transactional vault references

 In many places in the VAF you will encounter a "transactional vault reference".
 This vault reference is provided to enable you, the developer, to perform actions within the vault that will be rolled back if the transaction fails.
+This transactional vault reference is often part of the "Environment" that is passed into your event handler or state action.

 The transactional vault reference is designed to have a short lifespan: